Confirm4Crit/awesome-lwc/README.md

 # awesome-lwc
-A list of interesting open source, on platform, Lightning Web Components
+A list of interesting on platform Lightning Web Components resources and code examples